ianmilligan1/webarchive-workshop/workshop/workshop.md

 * It is fairly simple and lets us know that AUT is working;
 * and it tells us what we can expect to find in the web archives!
 In this case, we have a lot of the Liberal Party of Canada, Equal Voice Canada, and the Green Party of Canada.

 **If you loaded your own data above**, you can access that directory by substituting the directory in the `loadArchives` command.
 Try it again!
-Remeber to type `:paste`, paste the following command in, and then `ctrl` + `D` to execute.
+Remeber to type `:paste`, paste the following command in, press enter, and then `ctrl` + `D` to execute.

 ```scala
 import io.archivesunleashed._